-This course section is an internet-delivered learning section.
-Course delivery is in an online format.
-On the first day of class, log in to www.bcit.ca/learn to access your course.
+This course is delivered in an online format.
+Students need Program Head approval 604-453-4075 to take this course.
+On the first day of class, log in to www.bcit.ca/learn/ to access the course.

 Important course information will be sent to you prior to your course start

 access this information.

 Upon successful completion, the student will be able to:

 Explore the concept of the oxygen supply and demand framework as an organizational tool for the systematic assessment in med-surg nursing practice.

 Apply oxygen supply and demand theory to patient assessment data

 Analyze the interrelationships among the determinants of oxygen supply and demand

 Recognize the significance of the determinants of oxygen supply and demand for end-organ perfusion